lauracion/lacion/content/talk/2017_SeminarioInterfase_10PautasSimples.md

 # Abstract and optional shortened version.
 abstract = "Talk in Spanish.
 In this seminar I present two recent papers (Kass et al, 2016 and Wasserstein et al, 2016) referring to generalities of the daily use of statistics in different scientific disciplines except for mathematics.
 I present some guidelines that allow an effective use of statistics.
 Also some of the controversies around the way p-values are most often used.
 I go over what a p-value is not and ways in which it should not be used according to the expert consensus of the American Statistical Association.
-The seminar is aimed at both scientists who use statistics as a tool in their research, as well as, to those that are beginning research and/or consulting in the area of statistics.
-I also present updated versions of this content in all my classes and presented it in seminars and talks at institutions such as [Laboratorio de Inteligencia Artificial Aplicada](https://icc.fcen.uba.ar/inteligencia-artificial/), [Hospital El Cruce](http://www.hospitalelcruce.org/), and [Academia Nacional de Medicina](https://anm.edu.ar/)"
+The seminar is aimed at both scientists who use statistics as a tool in their research, as well as, to those that are beginning research and/or consulting in the area of statistics."

 # Name of event and optional event URL.
 event = "Statistics Seminar"